-There are many equine career paths that may be of interest to career seekers such as riding instructor, groom, veterinarian, farm manager, trainer, and countless more.
-There are also several key skills that all horse industry professionals should possess.
-Here are eight of the most critical skills and abilities for those hoping to find work in the equine industry:
+But all that aside, there are a number of key skills all horse industry professionals should possess in order to become experts in their fields.
+Here are nine of the most critical skills and abilities for those hoping to find work in the equine industry:

 Basic Horse Handling Skills

 This skill is a basic requirement for anyone working with any type of animal.
 All equine professionals should be comfortable working around horses in a hands-on capacity.
 Basic skills should include haltering, leading, picking out hooves, bathing, blanketing, wrapping legs and cooling horses out after a workout.

 Basic handling skills are the foundation for all interactions with horses and these skills abilities can only be developed over time.
 This is why it's beneficial if the worker has gained diverse experience working with horses of different ages and breeds.

 Grooming is a very important part of equine care and maintenance.
 All equestrians should be familiar with the different grooming equipment used on horses including the curry comb, mane comb, soft bristle brush, firm bristle brush, hoof pick and sweat scraper.
 It is also beneficial for equestrians to be able to operate body clippers to trim excess hair, especially if they are working in the showing industry where careful grooming is highly valued.

 Proper grooming keeps a horse’s coat healthy and the close observation of the horse during the grooming process can lead to early detection of potential health issues.